cauliyang/academic/content/en/post/008-Nei-Saitou-Neighbor-Joining/index.md

 def my_tree(TREEDICT: dict, final_distance_matrix: dict, seqs: dict):
-    """   function to create Binary tree but it has fake root because phylogenetic node has three childern
+    """function to create Binary tree but it has fake root because phylogenetic node has three children
-            hence create a fake node as root to get a Binary Tree all following behaivors related Binar Tree usually consider this situation
+            hence create a fake node as root to get a Binary Tree all following behaviors related Binary Tree usually consider this situation

             for binary_tree.key: